marcalph/dotfiles/README.md

 ## Motivation

-This repo is home the nixified setup that builts my system (currently  a M2 macbook air).
+This repo is home the nixified setup that builts my systems.
 It uses nix-darwin with home-manager to install the needed productivity tools I need.

 ### Requirements